NighSense/ELK-Script/README.md

 1 Install Ansible on Host Machine
   Follow this link for instruction:https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#intro-installation-   guide

-2 Setup 5 EC2 Instances on AWS (Three for Elastic Search and 1 each for Kibana and Logstash)
+2 Setup 5 EC2 CentOS Instances on AWS (Three for Elastic Search and 1 each for Kibana and Logstash)

 3 Connect host machines through SSH with ansible command line